Teryl/50003-MarioLab/README.md

 - Added World Boundary to contain Mario
   > Mario wouldn't be able to go outside the area/fall to oblivion

-Note:
-- Game ratio should be 16:10
+Note: Game screen aspect ratio should be 16:10